Excursions

 Ski Equipment

-You will need to provide credit card information to secure your order; however, you'll pay for your rentals when you pick them up.
+You will need to provide credit card information to secure your order; however, you'll pay for your rentals at pick up.
 There is a guaranteed discount of 10% when you reserve your equipment in advance online.

 Note: if you are planning to ski both days, you have the option of valeting your skis with Telluride Sports.